Reliability and Safety Software Download

 • List of provisions (detection methods & compensation provisions) required to make the current system safe.

-At the end of every effort, the reports and electronic libraries developed in the process will lead to an easier task in future FMEA efforts.
+At the end of every step or task, the reports and electronic libraries developed in the process will lead to an easier task in future FMEA efforts.
 As in the case of hardware, a software FMEA is an incredibly valuable addition to the organizational knowledge base, allowing for safer and less costly programs in the future.